CoinBR/gentil-job-interview-challenge/readme.md

  - Also, It should be possible to assign a **task** to a **res.partner**

 ### API
-- I should prove that I was able to
+- I should prove that I was able to:
---	Access  the odoo api,
+	- Access  the odoo api,
--- Authenticate on the odoo api
+	- Authenticate on the odoo api
--- Consume **res.partner**s information, using the API
+	- Consume **res.partner**s information, using the API

 - So, I created my own simple REST Api:
--- It do all that was asked above (using python)
+	- It do all that was asked above (using python)
--- Gets a list off all partners that have the field "mother_name" filled -- Gets partner and mother names, for all partners found in the previous step -- Serve in my own simple REST API (using flask), the info gathered in the previous step, along with the partner id.
+	- Gets a list off all partners that have the field "mother_name" filled
+	- Gets partner and mother names, for all partners found in the previous step
+	- Serve in my own simple REST API (using flask), the info gathered in the previous step, along with the partner id.

 ## Technologies used:
 - [Python](https://www.python.org/)